 • The United States Merit Systems Protection Board (MSPB).
 If an LGBT employee has been subjected to an action that is appealable to the MSPB, such as a termination, demotion, or suspension for more than 14 days, and the action is due to discrimination on the basis of sexual orientation or gender identity, an appeal of the adverse personnel action may be brought to the MSPB.
 Find out more about our MSPB practice by clicking here.

 • The United States Office of Special Counsel (OSC).
 A Federal employee may raise claims involving discrimination on the basis of conduct which does not adversely affect the performance of the applicant or employee, under 5 U.S.C. § 2302(b)(10).
-Kator, Parks, Weiser & Harris, PLLC, has represented numerous Federal employees and applicants in matters before OSC, and assisted in cases brought by OSC.
+Kator, Parks, Weiser & Wright, PLLC, has represented numerous Federal employees and applicants in matters before OSC, and assisted in cases brought by OSC.
 Learn more about our experience in cases like this by clicking here.

 • Internal Agency Complaint Procedures.
 Some federal agencies, such as the Department of Commerce, have their own internal complaint procedures for claims of sexual orientation or gender identity discrimination.
-Contact Kator, Parks, Weiser & Harris, PLLC, to learn more about policies at your agency.
+Contact Kator, Parks, Weiser & Wright, PLLC, to learn more about policies at your agency.

 • Negotiated Grievance Procedures.
 Some union-agency collective bargaining agreements provide for grievance procedures that may include complaints of discrimination based upon sexual orientation or gender identity.
-Contact Kator, Parks, Weiser & Harris, PLLC, to learn more about ways to protect your rights.
+Contact Kator, Parks, Weiser & Wright, PLLC, to learn more about ways to protect your rights.

 Because claims based on sexual orientation and gender identity discrimination may be brought in various different complaint procedures and forums, it can be very confusing as to which route to pursue.
-We strongly encourage you to contact Kator, Parks, Weiser & Harris, PLLC, for a free consultation regarding your rights as an LGBT employee.
+We strongly encourage you to contact Kator, Parks, Weiser & Wright, PLLC, for a free consultation regarding your rights as an LGBT employee.